Comparison

 These two tools serve genuinely different audiences, and there's surprisingly little overlap in who should use which.

-If you're a sysadmin or developer who manages servers via SSH, needs scripted file transfers, or works with PuTTY — WinSCP is purpose-built for you.
-Its scripting and automation capabilities are in a different league, it's completely free with no limits, and it has 20+ years of rock-solid SSH handling behind it.
+If you're a sysadmin or developer who lives in SSH, embeds transfers in PowerShell or C#, or works with PuTTY - WinSCP is purpose-built for you.
+Its scripting language and .NET assembly still go deeper than FTPie's CLI, it's completely free with no limits, and it has 20+ years of rock-solid SSH handling behind it.

-If your work is more about managing files across different storages — uploading web content, organizing files between cloud services and servers, previewing media, setting up backups — FTPie brings all of that into one window without needing to install or switch between multiple tools.
-The free plan is limited to one FTP/FTPS connection (SFTP and cloud are unlimited), so you may need a paid plan if you manage several FTP servers.
+If your work is more about managing files across different storages - uploading web content, organizing files between cloud services and servers, previewing media, scheduling backups and recurring transfers, or scripting the occasional job with a straightforward CLI - FTPie brings all of that into one window without needing to install or switch between multiple tools.
+The free plan covers up to 3 FTP/FTPS/SFTP connections (cloud is Pro), so you may need Pro for cloud access or many servers.

 Some people will genuinely benefit from having both - WinSCP for server automation and FTPie for everything else.
 They don't conflict with each other, and they're both free to try.